Necromancer

 quaking in the afternoon

-breeze, the bees.
+breeze, whirring with bees.

 Pearly Everlasting, yellow eyes

-wrapped in paper husks, stare
+wrapped in thin paper husks,

-uneasily in all directions.
+stare uneasily in all directions.

 *